johnztoth/assignment2/README.md

 # assignment2

-John Toth GEOG5003M

-Assigment 2:
+GEOG5003M Assigment 2:

-Read in an elevation file, calculate the maximum gradient at each point and output a gradient file.
+Read in an elevation file, calculate the maximum gradient at each point, plot the elevation and gradient, and output a gradient file.

 Main program is "snow.py"